Evidence Based

 • Moderate protein: Protein intake is moderate, making up about 20-25% of daily calories.

-When carbohydrate intake is significantly reduced, the body depletes its stored glucose (glycogen) and starts breaking down fat into ketones in the liver.
-Then, this becomes the primary energy source.
+When carbohydrate intake is significantly reduced, the body depletes its stored glucose (glycogen) and starts breaking down fat into ketones in the liver to use as the primary energy source.

 Nutrient Deficiencies